tago-io/analysis-examples-notifications/README.md

 ## What this does
-Get Average, Minimum and Maximum value from a variable Get the last record from variable "water\_level", prints it to the console, multiple the value by 2 and insert in a new variable called water_level_double.
+Get the last record from variable "water\_level", prints it to the console, multiple the value by 2 and insert in a new variable called water_level_double.

 ## How to use on Tago